In Loving Memory of my life long friend Leslie Norris: 1948 - 2006

 Les had been a very successful businessman and had owned numerorus pubs in England where he had been liviing for many years.
 I tried in vain to track him down over a period of fifteen years or so.
 It was Les who found me on his new toy "the Internet" in 2005.
 He googled my name and my face popped up, he could not believe his eyes.
 He contacted me through my website that minute and gave me a phone number in Spain.
 I called within seconds of opening the email and when we said hello, it was as if we had just been talking yesterday, the years just melted away, funny how that happens?.
 We talked almost every day after that via voice/video chat and boy did we have fun catching up, at least I have that to cherish.

-My wife Jan and I booked our flights and we were so excited about the trip, we were thinking of retiring there.
+My wife Jan and I booked our flights and we were so excited about the trip, we were thinking of retiring there at this point.
 Les and I with some old musician friends were to have played together on St. Patrick's Day March 17th, 2006 in Calahonda, Spain (where he lived), at The Joshua Tree night club and we were both looking forward to it so much, sadly, it was not meant to be.
-Leslie passed just a few weeks before to we were to meet him.
-I spoke with him that night just hours before he passed, he was in good spirits and we talked about our upcoming trip and playing together after all those years.
+Leslie passed just a short couple of weeks before we were to meet him in Spain.
+I spoke with him just hours before he passed that night, he was in good spirits and we talked about our upcoming trip and playing together after all those years.

 I could write page upon page on the times and fun we had together, we were quite a pair of tearaways.